jessicadavis12/Portfolio/03_final/q12_CSS/question.md

     relative: positioning that is dependent on the file itself.
 Limits the scope of absolutely positioned child elements.
 This also introduces the Z- index - which could be problematic with statically positioned elements
     fixed: position element is positioned relative to the viewport, when the page is scrolled- the fixed position stays where is relative to viewing port. absolute:very powerful positioning that allows the programmer to determine exactally where elements go .
 Flexibility is the trade off.

+Good answers - looks like #4 was not answered.
+More info https://webaim.org/techniques/css/invisiblecontent/

+2.25/3 points